Lake Tuusula’s rich cultural heritage amid fine Finnish scenery

 The following morning arrived in glorious sunshine again, and we were informed by our hostess that on the other side of the lake there were more attractions to be enjoyed, including a beauty spot with some of the finest views in southern Finland.
-Once again we availed of the convenient Hop-On bus, and made our way to the Sarvikallio recreational area, once popular with the artistic community that lived on the other shore.
+We made our way to the Sarvikallio recreational area, once popular with the artistic community that lived on the other shore.
 Here we found the lookout point, 25m above lake level, with the views every bit as wonderful as we’d been promised, where we took the kind of photos that would ensure the envy of our friends!

 Soon after we caught another bus which dropped us off at Vanhankylä Manor, a stylish manor built in 1850 which has been recently refurbished to its original appearance.
-Vanhakylä has a a fine camping site attached, and also provides a range of services in its café, restaurant, and lakeside saunas.
+Vanhakylä provides a range of services in its café, restaurant, and lakeside saunas.
 We decided to have coffee with a traditional korvapuusti bun, freshly baked and absolutely delicious, as we enjoyed yet another fine view over the bay.

-Shortly after our snack we were back on board the bus and making our way to Järvenpää again.
+Shortly after our snack we were making our way to Järvenpää again.
 As we had some time before our train back to Helsinki, we decided to visit Järvenpää Art Museum, which has a permanent collection dedicated mainly to the works of Venny Soldan-Brofeldt and Eero Järnefelt, the two artists who had made their homes on the shores of Lake Tuusula over 100 years ago.
 The museum also hosts regularly changing temporary exhibitions, and is located in the same building as the town’s library, next to the railway station.